cmeraki/vit.triton/posts/PART2.md

 output_data_ptr = output_ptr + output_batch_offset + output_row_offset + output_col_offset       # Adds all the offsets to the pointer
 ```

 Here, we first add `output_row_offset` and `output_col_offset`.
-Since one of them is a row vector and the other is a column vector, we would get all a 2D array with all the desired index of all the desired elements we wanted to laod.
-After that we add `output_batch_offset` to get to the correct martrix in the batch.
+Since one of them is a row vector and the other is a column vector, we would get a 2D array with all the desired indices of all the elements we wanted to load.
+After that, we add `output_batch_offset` to get to the correct matrix in the batch.

 ![offset_addition](offset_addition.png)

 Figure 6: How 2D blocks are created from 2 1D offsets

 This gives us the appropriate data.
 You can similarly load the relevant data for other tensors.
 The rest of the code is more about syntax rather than any core logic.
 So I'll leave that for you to explore.
-But if you udnerstand the offset calculation properly, you should be able to write your own kernels independently.
+But if you understand the offset calculation properly, you should be able to write your kernels independently.

 The complete code is present [here](https://github.com/cmeraki/vit.triton/blob/main/examples/matmul_batch.py).
 You just need Triton and Torch for this example.